Proxy Setup: Proxy Settings in Windows, macOS, Android, and iOS

-In Windows 11, proxy options are accessible via the Settings menu.
+In Windows 11, proxy options are accessible through the Settings menu.

-2. Click on the Setup button under the Manual proxy setup heading.
+2. Click on the Setup button under Manual proxy setup.

-Now, input the proxy server's IP and port.
+Now, input the proxy server's IP and port number.

-Now, all of your connections will occur over the proxy server (below, we'll let you know how to test this).
+Now, all of your connections will be made using the proxy server (below, we'll let you know how to test this).

 macOS: Configure a Proxy Server